 Finding paid work as a teacher in a school in India is not an easy task, due to the prevalence of qualified local English teachers, however volunteers are generally welcomed.
 While the English language is used commonly throughout India, there is still a need for structured English classes which focus on grammar, sentence structure, and developing strong listening and speaking skills.
 Accomodations are sometimes provided to volunteer ESL teachers.
-With the right skills and attitude, it is possible to find a paid teaching job in India with a TESOL certification, though volunteer opportunities may be more prevalent than paid ones.
+It is also possible to find a paid teaching job in India with a TESOL certification, though volunteer opportunities may be more prevalent than paid ones.

-India supports a relatively weak TESOL market compared to other nations, however, accommodations for English teachers are sometimes included or an allowance may be given towards accommodations.
-Like in many American and Canadian cities, there are plenty of options for ESL teachers looking for an apartment in India.
+India supports a relatively small TESOL market for foreign teachers compared to other nations, however, accommodations for English teachers are sometimes included, or an allowance may be given towards accommodations.
+Typically there are plenty of options for ESL teachers looking for an apartment in India.

 Most expats new to India prefer to rent furnished apartments, allowing them the freedom to live without shipping their furniture overseas.
 Apartments are typically leased for 11 months.
 When applying to rent an apartment in India, applicants will be asked to make a deposit; the amount varies depending on the cost of rent, the interest the apartment has generated from other renters, and its location.

 Apartments in India are very similar to their North American counterparts.
 Many ESL teachers will notice, however, that most apartments in India do not have a bathtub, featuring instead only a shower stall.